Slytie/flo/src/sim/README.md

 When `tick` is called on an `Environment` object it goes through the following steps in order:

+1. If trace is enabled, traces the state to the trace directory.
-1. Iterates through the functions.
+2. Iterates through the functions.
-2. Gets state and connected states for the funcions using namespaces.
+3. Gets state and connected states for the funcions using namespaces.
-3. Executes the functions with the states.
+4. Executes the functions with the states.
-4. Calls the probes with the values.
+5. Calls the probes with the values.
-5. Adds injected values into states.
+6. Adds injected values into states.

 It's important to remember that `Probes` are called before `Injector` values are injected back into the environment.
 This means that state can be read by `Probes` and action taken through `Injectors`.